-Biomedical Measurement System (BMS) has provided new solutions for health-care monitoring and diagnosis of various chronic diseases.
-With the growing demand of BMS in the field of medical applications, researchers have a great deal of attention to bring advancements in these systems such as Internet of Medical Things (IoMT) based BMS, aimed at improving bio-processes, healthcare systems, and technologies for biomedical equipment.
-This paper presents an overview of the recent activities towards the development of IoMT based BMS for various healthcare applications.
-Different methods/ approaches that are used in the development of these systems are presented and discussed taking into account some metrological aspects related to the accuracy, reliability and calibration requirements.
-The presented IoMT-BMSs are applied for healthcare applications concerning in particular heart, brain and blood sugar diseases as well as internal body sound and blood pressure measurements.
-Finally, the paper provides a discussion about the shortcomings and challenges that need to be addressed within the current scenario, along with some possible directions for future research activities.
-This paper is an extended version of the original contribution to the Technical Committee 4 of International Measurement Confederation (IMEKO TC4) 2020 conference held in Palermo, Italy.
+Biomedical measurement systems (BMS) have provided new solutions for healthcare monitoring and the diagnosis of various chronic diseases.
+With a growing demand for BMS in the field of medical applications, researchers are focusing on advancing these systems, including Internet of Medical Things (IoMT)-based BMS, with the aim of improving bioprocesses, healthcare systems and technologies for biomedical equipment.
+This paper presents an overview of recent activities towards the development of IoMT-based BMS for various healthcare applications.
+Different methods and approaches used in the development of these systems are presented and discussed, taking into account some metrological aspects related to the requirement for accuracy, reliability and calibration.
+The presented IoMT-based BMS are applied to healthcare applications concerning, in particular, heart, brain and blood sugar diseases as well as internal body sound and blood pressure measurements.
+Finally, the paper provides a discussion about the shortcomings and challenges that need to be addressed along with some possible directions for future research activities.
+This paper is an extended version of the original contribution to Technical Committee 4 of the 2020 International Measurement Confederation conference held in Palermo, Italy.